olgapombo/olgapombo.github.io/research/projects.md

+# Research interests

+* Epistemology and Philosophy of Science - Unity of Science, Interdisciplinarity, Cartography of Knowledge, Classification, Scientific Image, Scientific Model, Science and Art (Plato, Peirce, Poincaré, Neurath, Bachelard)
+* Philosophy of Language (Leibniz, Hobbes, Spinoza, Rousseau, Hegel)
+* History and Philosophy of Encyclopaedia, Hypertext and Internet
+* History and Philosophy of School, Teaching, Museum, Library, Book, Reading.

 # Research Center

-•	2003 - Founder of  the “Research Centre for Philosophy of Sciences of the University of Lisbon” (CFCUL), research unit financed by the Portuguese Foundation for Science and Technology (FCT).
+* 2003 - Founder of  the “Research Centre for Philosophy of Sciences of the University of Lisbon” (CFCUL), research unit financed by the Portuguese Foundation for Science and Technology (FCT).
-•	2003-20017 - Scientific coordinator of the “Research Center for Philosophy of Science of the University of Lisbon” (CFCUL), since 2003 up to my retirement in January 2017.
+* 2003-20017 - Scientific coordinator of the “Research Center for Philosophy of Science of the University of Lisbon” (CFCUL), since 2003 up to my retirement in January 2017.
-•	2003-2024 - Integrated Member of the “Research Center for Philosophy of Science of the University of Lisbon” (CFCUL) (2003-2024)
+* 2003-2024 - Integrated Member of the “Research Center for Philosophy of Science of the University of Lisbon” (CFCUL) (2003-2024)
-• 1994-2003 - Integrated member of the “Research Center in Education” (CIEFCUL), Faculdade de Ciencias, University of Lisbon
+* 1994-2003 - Integrated member of the “Research Center in Education” (CIEFCUL), Faculdade de Ciencias, University of Lisbon
-• 1996 - 2002 - Collaborator of the “Center of Philosophy University of Lisbon”, Faculty of Letters, University of Lisbon (1996-2002).
+* 1996 - 2002 - Collaborator of the “Center of Philosophy University of Lisbon”, Faculty of Letters, University of Lisbon (1996-2002).

 # Projects